IonutMorariu/express-typescript-api/README.md

     output: docker-compose version 1.27.4, build 40524192
 ```

-If you don't have docker installed, you can get [here](https://docs.docker.com/compose/install/).
+If you don't have docker-compose installed, you can get [here](https://docs.docker.com/compose/install/).

 ### 3. Add a domain to your hosts

 This app is setup to use a virtual host domain for development.
-In order for the virtual host to work, you have to add the hostname to your `/etc/hosts` file by running:
+In order for the it to work, you have to add the hostname to your `/etc/hosts` file by running:

 ```bash
     echo "127.0.0.1 my-app.local" | sudo tee -a /etc/hosts